Associate Professor, Andrew Van de Ven Faculty Fellowship

 with N. Lee

-From Social Responsibility to Social Impact: A Framework and Research Agenda
+Managing Social Impact: An Integrated Approach and Research Agenda

 Missing Agent Problems and The Limits to Stakeholder Management